 by Cameron Hunt McNabb

 Cameron Hunt McNabb is an assistant professor of English at a liberal arts university in Florida.
-A fourth generation Tampa native, much of her writing focuses on her home state.
+She is also a fourth-generation Florida native and much of her writing focuses on her home state.
 Her work has appeared in the Tampa Review Online, Saw Palm‘s “Places to Stand” and Deep South’s Poetry section.